 “This new research suggests a possible mechanism of how babies are affected by pollution while being theoretically protected in the womb.
 This should raise awareness amongst clinicians and the public regarding the harmful effects of air pollution in pregnant women.
 We need stricter policies for cleaner air to reduce the impact of pollution on health worldwide because we are already seeing a new population of young adults with health issues.”

 While DEFRA in their Ultrafine Particles report state that there is considerable exposure to very harmful ultra fine particles from aircraft from Heathrow, the Secretary of State, the Department for Transport and Heathrow stick resolutely to the 2 kilometre limit, not carrying out their own empirical research.
 Citizens are entitled to know the consequences of these actions, which expose people to serious harm and even death.
-Public Health England recorded that the fraction of mortality in London due to particulates rose from 6.4% to 6.5% from 2016 to 2017 and from 5.6% to 6.4% from 2015 to 2016.
+As reported, Public Health England recorded that the fraction of mortality in London due to particulates rose from 6.4% to 6.5% from 2016 to 2017 and from 5.6% to 6.4% from 2015 to 2016.

 Abstracts of the various reports can be found and full copies can be purchased at: